OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Experiments

 \subsubsection{Generating Code and Rendering}

-We tested OpenECAD versions 0.55B, 0.89B, 2.4B, 3.2B and 4.2B, and also tested GPT-4o.
+We tested OpenECAD versions 0.55B, 0.89B, 2.4B and 3.1B, and also tested GPT-4o-mini (2024-07-18 version).
 Some successfully rendered test results are illustrated in Figure~\ref{fig:evalresult}.
-Since GPT-4o was not trained specifically for the use case described in this paper, we used the following prompt for testing:
+Since GPT-4o-mini was not trained specifically for the use case described in this paper, we used the following prompt for testing:

-\textit{"I am going to provide you with a 3D shape's corresponding Python code for its modeling process.
+\textit{``I am going to provide you with a 3D shape's corresponding Python code for its modeling process.
 After that, I will input images of other 3D shapes, and please provide the corresponding Python code for them. $<$OpenECAD style Code Example$>$ This image is a view of a 3D model from a certain angle.
-Please write the codes of it in the format above."}
+Please write the codes of it in the format above.''}

-During the testing of OpenECAD, the maximum number of new tokens that 0.55B, 0.89B, 3.2B and 4.2B models can generate is 1536, 1024, 2048, 3072 and 3072, respectively.
+During the testing of OpenECAD, the maximum number of new tokens that the 0.55B, 0.89B, 2.4B, and 3.1B models can generate is 1536, 1152, 2048, and 2048 respectively.
 Due to these context limitations, there are instances where the generated code is incomplete.
-GPT-4o, due to its support for a longer context, did not encounter issues with incomplete code generation.
+GPT-4o-mini, due to its support for a longer context, did not encounter issues with incomplete code generation.

 Similar to generating datasets, we use the PythonOCC tool to write a library that attempts to directly run the generated code to create CAD projects and output them as STEP files (B-Rep format).
 Then, we use PythonOCC to render the STEP files to obtain views.
 Since the generated programs from the model cannot ensure complete accuracy, errors may occur that the API operator cannot handle, leading to model rendering failures.